pazadimo/fca-robust-risk-estimation/README.md

 ## Code

-The implementation, training instructions, and data-processing scripts will be released by the **end of June 2026**.
+The implementation, training instructions, pretrained models, and data-processing scripts will be released by the **end of June 2026**.

 Stay tuned for updates.